 For further information about our services or to arrange a counseling session, please contact Iesha Fitzgerald.

-of sexual assault and abuse, and their loved ones, received free, professional counseling and support.
+of sexual assault and abuse, and their loved ones, received professional counseling and support at no cost.